Achievable logoAchievable logo

 Malthusian

 • Thomas Malthus, an early 19th-century English clergyman, predicted that Earth’s population would eventually exceed its ability to sustain itself.
-He argued that three “positive checks”—war, famine, and disease—would naturally curb overpopulation by increasing mortality rates.
+He argued that three “positive checks” - war, famine, and disease - would curb overpopulation by increasing mortality rates.
 These were balanced by “preventive checks,” such as birth control and celibacy, which reduced fertility rates.
 Malthus believed food production could not keep up with exponential population growth, leading to starvation, conflict, and repeated cycles of population decline.

 • However, his predictions did not come true.
 Advances in food production, medical innovations, and widespread contraception have helped sustain population growth.
-Still, some believe Malthus’ concerns remain relevant, warning that Earth’s resources may eventually be depleted.
+Still, some argue that Malthus’ concerns remain relevant, warning that Earth’s resources may eventually be depleted.

 Zero population growth